This is a collaborative post.

-I have written previously about my struggles with hay fever and the problems that this causes me on a day to day basis; the fact that when the nice weather arrives (or even beforehand!), I have to take antihistamine tablets and use a steroid nasal spray if I’m going to stand any chance of being able to breathe properly and actually enjoy the short-lived weather we get each Summer!
+I have previously written about my struggles with hay fever and the problems that this causes me on a day to day basis.
+When the nice weather arrives (or even beforehand!), I have to take antihistamine tablets and use a steroid nasal spray.
+So I’m always looking for ways to combat Hay Fever so I can enjoy the sunny weather when we get it!

 The other issues caused by my hay fever are problems with breathing whilst asleep in bed and generally having sinus-type problems.
-I have had numerous tests done over at the hospital to do with my sleep issues and whilst nothing major can be done unless the symptoms dramatically worsen, I do have to use a steroid nasal spray and an anti-snoring pillow just to take the edge off and for the last 2 years that has worked really well for me so at the moment I feel my symptoms are managed far better than they used to be!
-So here is how you can work on combating hay fever!
+I have had numerous tests done over at the hospital to do with my sleep issues.
+Whilst nothing major can be done unless the symptoms dramatically worsen, I do have to use a steroid nasal spray and an anti-snoring pillow just to take the edge off!
+For the last 2 years this has worked really well for me so at the moment I feel my symptoms are managed far better than they used to be!

 The Independent Pharmacy aims to provide consumers with high quality, online healthcare services.
 They provide a safe and effective service which is readily accessible and efficient for patients to use no matter what their problem is.

 They cover a lot of different medical issues and complaints and hay fever is one of the medical issues that The Independent Pharmacy can help individuals with.
-Symptoms of hay fever can include; sneezing, itchy eyes and a blocked or runny nose and these are caused by an allergy to pollen and fungal spores typically around in the summer months which is why the symptoms worsen during this time.
+Symptoms of hay fever can include; sneezing, itchy eyes and a blocked or runny nose.
+These are caused by an allergy to pollen and fungal spores typically around in the summer months which is why the symptoms worsen during this time.

 Hay fever is something I will always have I imagine and something that I will always manage myself.
 It doesn’t worry me too much other than I hope Mia doesn’t end up with the same sinus problems and subsequent hay fever that I developed as I got older!
 Luckily Mario doesn’t suffer from hay fever so fingers crossed she takes after him!

-You can head over to The Independent Pharmacy for more information or to get any advice on how to manage your own symptoms and on combating hay fever or look up advice on a different medical issue.
+You can head over to The Independent Pharmacy for more information, to get any advice on how to manage your own symptoms, and to combat hay fever.
 It’s quick and easy to find treatments for even the most common and smallest of issues.